xenophene/auto-site/README.md

 Usage:
-Run python create.py to generate an initial set of HTML pages which you can then manually tune to best suit your needs.
-In most cases, this bare-bones site should be minimalistically appealing and work well as a portfolio.
+Run python app.py to open a dialog box.
+Fix in the details, hit submit and a barebones site will be created within the website folder!
+You can then start tweaking this folder.

 Pre-requisite: A basic knowledge of HTML is required to understand how to further refine the output of this python script to suit your needs.